 Amazon Jumps on Plan to Split Stock, Buy Back Up to $10 Billion

-(Bloomberg) -- Amazon.com Inc. is planning to split its stock for the first time in more than two decades in a move that would spell the end of four-digit stock prices for the biggest U.S. technology companies.
+(Bloomberg) -- Amazon.com Inc. is planning to split its stock for the first time in more than two decades in a move that will end an era of four-digit stock prices for the biggest U.S. technology companies.

 Most Read from Bloomberg